Using Your Smartphone as a GPS Unit

 Of course, paper maps are a valuable resource too, and we’d always recommending carrying one as a backup when you can.
 But given that there are plenty of places in the world where quality maps are hard to come by, delving into the world of GPS, smartphones and apps will open up a great deal of potential in your bikepacking explorations.

 There are various ways to carry your phone.
-We tend to keep ours in shorts pockets – which is a reason why the smaller phones can be more travel-friendly than the ‘phablets’, even if the latter have enticingly large screens.
+Stowing it in a Bedrock Tapeats, for quick and easy one-handed access, is a favourite method.
+If you’re keeping it on your body, smaller phones can be more travel-friendly than the ‘phablets’, even if the latter have enticingly large screens.
 Gossamer Gear does a nice shoulder strap pocket, or there are mounts that attach to the handlebars.
 Watch out for dust and rain though, unless you use a Lifeproof case with their Life Active Bike Mount.
 Loksaks are cheap and work very well too, if you’re on a budget.
 And always apply a protective glass screen, like those from Zagg.

 There are several good mapping apps available geared towards biking and hiking, their differing price points generally a reflection of the diversity of maps that come included – some are more suited to backcountry exploration than others.
 Free apps are great, but bear in mind a one off fee still represents excellent value for money, given all the hard work that’s gone into them.
 Each of these apps utilize the built-in GPS of your smartphone to work with their supplied basemaps, along with downloaded GPX files.

-After considerable investigation, our favourite app for backcountry bikepacking is Gaia GPS, which works on both iOS and Android devices.
-It costs $20, which you’ll quickly discover is money very well spent, given all of Gaia’s functionality.
-Gaia is updated regularly, the support service is excellent, and you’ll enjoy unlimited access to a whole host of worldwide mapping layers, including USGS in the US and IGN maps in Spain, as well as various Google and OpenStreetMap (OSM) options.
+Our favourite app for backcountry bikepacking is Gaia GPS, which works on both iOS and Android devices.
+It costs $20, which you’ll quickly discover is money extremely well spent, given all of Gaia’s functionality.
+What’s more, Gaia is updated regularly, the support service is excellent, and you’ll enjoy unlimited access to a whole host of worldwide mapping layers, including USGS in the US and IGN maps in Spain, as well as various Google and OpenStreetMap (OSM) options.
 We’ve used it to navigate across the States, Europe, South America, Africa and Mongolia with great success.

 Prior to your trip, we’d suggest tracking down the map that best serves your area, as these can vary from region to region.
-For instance, on a recent bikepack through Peru, OSM’s OpenHikingMap proved the best option, as it includes topo, altitudes, trails markings and an impressive level of detail.
-In US and Europe, we’ve found that OpenCycleMap offers highlighted trails and greenways as well.
+On a recent bikepack through Peru, for example, OSM’s OpenHikingMap proved the best option as it includes topo, altitudes, trails markings and an impressive level of detail.
+In Europe, we’ve found that OpenCycleMap offers highlighted trails and greenways as well.
+In the US, there’s a whole wealth of forest service topo maps to choose from.

 Map tiles can be downloaded at different levels of detail, resulting in different file sizes.
 We favour Level 14 (1:48 000), as the download sizes are relatively compact, but the detail level is still very good.
 Here’s where Android devices score over iPhones – many models have an expandable memory, allowing you to use a dedicated Micro SD card to store all your maps, rather than having them eat into your device’s memory.
 If you only intend to follow a track, then Gaia has an option to download 5 tiles on either side of the line, called Download Map Along Track.

-Compared to a dedicated GPS, Gaia is far easier to use, simply because your phone’s operating system is so much less clunky Garmin’s.
-For instance, it’s quick and easy to create named waypoints, or zoom in and out of areas you’re planning to explore, and make a quick outline of your intended route.
-If your route ends up changing or evolving as you ride, it’s a much better tool for scoping out the surrounding areas – by comparison, Garmins are laggy and awkward.
-Unlike many GPS units, you don’t need to be tethered to a computer to import and export your files.
+Unlike many GPS units, smartphones don’t need to be tethered to a computer to import and export your files.
 If you want to import a gpx file of an intended route – whether it’s one that’s been shared with you, or you’ve created in a tool like Google Earth – it’s simply a case of attaching it to an email, and opening it straight into Gaia.
 You can sync all your routes online, creating both backups and an opportunity to share them.
 You can also access a web version that with a snap-to-trail function, which makes route planning and measuring the routes that you’ve created a breeze – and it syncs with your phone.
 Like any program, it takes some time to discover and familiarise yourself with all its functions.
-But apps go, it’s fairly intuitive.
+But apps go, it’s fairly intuitive and quick to use.

 We’ve long used Google Maps for general navigation and route planning, especially around urban areas.
 It’s also extremely handy for tracking down bike shops, gas stations, places to eat and lodgings.
 Until recently, you needed to be online to access it.
 The good news is that you can now download relatively large sections of maps – 120,000 square kilometres – onto your phone for a limited period of 30 days.
 It’s a function that’s particularly useful when navigating through a city on a bikepacking route, particularly in situations where you don’t have cell service – when you’re overseas, for instance.